nashory/gans-awesome-applications/README.md

 # gans-awesome-applications
 Curated list of awesome GAN applications and demonstrations.

-__Note: General GAN papers targeting simple image generation such as DCGAN, BEGAN etc. are not included in the list.__
+__Note: General GAN papers targeting simple image generation such as DCGAN, BEGAN etc. are not included in the list.
+I mainly care about applications.__

 ## The landmark papers that I respect.
 + Generative Adversarial Networks, [[paper]](https://arxiv.org/abs/1406.2661), [[github]](https://github.com/goodfeli/adversarial)